virtualmin/virtualmin.com/content/docs/Server Components/troubleshooting-emails.md

 - `-p pass` should be replaced with the password for that user.
 - `-s smtp` or `-s imap` specifies the service you're testing authentication for, either SMTP or IMAP.

-{{< note "In Debian and derivative operating systems, when testing connection to SMTP, you might need to specify the `-f /var/spool/postfix/var/run/saslauthd/mux` option.
-This is used to direct the system to the correct location of the `saslauthd` communication socket for proper authentication handling by Postfix."
+{{< note "In Debian and derivative operating systems, when testing connection to SMTP or IMAP, you might need to specify the `-f /var/spool/postfix/var/run/saslauthd/mux` option.
+This is used to direct the system to the correct location of the `saslauthd` communication socket for proper authentication handling."
 "Note:" "notification" >}}

 #### Understanding test results